From our Executive Director

 We must purpose ourselves to raise strong, confident girls and young women

 who will have the strength and courage to say, "No" to prevent them from having to say, "Me Too"; yet empowering them to say, "No More".
 Being heard does not mean being the loudest in the room; and standing up for something Dows not mean you have to be the tallest in the crowd.
 Everyone has a voice and can take a stand for something!
 What have you decided to speak out and stand up for?

 Board of Directors, Staff & Advisory Board

 GfG is blessed to have so many dedicated and committed women investing their time and energy into the lives of young girls.
 A heartfelt THANK YOU! to all our mentors, and a special shout-out to our Board of Directors, Staff and Advisory Board members.
 We could not do this without you!
 Click on the links below to view our current Executive and Advisory Board members, Staff, Funders and Supporters.

-The mission of GfG is to mentor young girls, nurture future leaders, and foster positive relationships that will develop essential assets through support, empowerment, boundaries/expectations, constructive use of time, commitment to learning, positive identity, positive values and the social competencies every girls needs to reach her destiny of success.
+The mission of GfG is to mentor young girls, nurture future leaders, and foster positive relationships that will develop essential assets through support, empowerment, boundaries/expectations, constructive use of time, commitment to learning, positive identity, positive values and the social competencies every girl needs to reach her destiny of success.

 "Mentoring young girls into confident young women."
 We will do this by developing essential assets that will assist the girls in identifying their own self-worth and becoming their own advocates.
 We will support them as they learn and make informed decisions about their future.
 With a focus on the Eight Essential Assets, we will accomplish our mission and vision by providing one-to-one and group mentoring; bi-monthly structured, standards based, hands-on activities and workshops; leadership development, STEAM careers exploration, financial literacy, and guidance with community service projects.